malramsay64/phd-thesis/02_Dynamics/introduction.md

 # Introduction

+## Characterisation of Dynamics

-The Trimer molecule is designed to model the dynamic quantities of ortho-terphenyl.
+The Trimer models is designed to model the dynamics of a fragile liquid.
-What do these look like.

-What is a successful model of OTP?
-    - fragile liquid
-    - dynamic heterogeneities
-    - Stokes--Einstein--Debye breakdown

-## Dynamics in Experimental Systems

-One of the key experimental observations is that the relaxation behaviour becomes increasingly non-exponential [@Ediger1996] and is often fit to the Kohlrausch--Williams--Watts (KWW) equation [@Williams1970;@Kohlrausch1854]

-$$ F(t) = c \e^{-(t/\tau_\alpha)^\beta} $$

-The expected relaxation behaviour is an exponential, so this raises two possible explanations;

-1. each particle is undergoing some alternative non-exponential relaxation process, or
-2. the relaxation of each particle is exponential, however there is a distribution of relaxation timescales. [@Richert1994]

-Many experiments and simulations [@Hurley1995;@Kob1997;@Cicerone1996;@Cicerone1995b;@Chang1997;@Mapes2006;@Mishra2015;@Lacevic2003;@Glotzer2000] have found the cause of the non-exponential relaxation to be heterogeneous dynamics.

-@Schiener1997 dielectric hole burning
+In particular we want it to display dynamics similar to that of ortho-terphenyl.
+Here we introduce some dynamics quantities which are measured in both experiments and simulations.

+## Non-exponential Temperature Dependence

+One of the motivating examples for studying ortho-terphenyl was the fragility of the liquid (@fig:angell).
+The highly non-Arrhenius temperature dependence of the viscosity is an characteristic of molecular liquids.
-Another relation used to describe the dynamics in experiments is the Vogel--Tammann--Fulcher[^vtf] (VTF) relation [@Debenedetti2001]
+The non-Arrhenius behaviour can be described by the Vogel--Tammann--Fulcher[^vtf] (VTF) relation [@Debenedetti2001]

 $$ \eta = A \exp(\frac{B}{T-T_0}) $$ {#eq:vtf}